 The following documents must be uploaded and attached to the online application form in one of the following formats: .pdf, .jpg, .doc, .docx, .txt or .gif.
 Each document must be smaller than 5 Mb in order for the application to upload successfully.

-Applicants must complete the KGSP Application Form for Graduate Program and Personal Medical Assessment and provide the supporting documents as requested.
-This documentation must be submitted by mail to the following address:
+Candidates must complete the KGSP Application Form for Graduate Program and Personal Medical Assessment and provide the supporting documents as requested.
+This documentation must be submitted by mail to the scholarship administrator, at the following address:

 Canadian Bureau for International Education (CBIE)